aadarsh-nagrath/incubyte-assessment/Readme.md

 Code -
 Adding a simple check if str == '' then to return 0
 3. It should return the number itself for a single number input in the calculator.
+Code -
+Added a check to see if string includes a "," or not, if not then it is supposed to be a single number and return the number.